 - In the Admin Console, go to Directory > Directory Integrations.

 - Click Active Directory.

-- Run the installer as described in Install and configure the Okta Active Directory (AD) agent.
+- Run the installer.
+See Install the Okta Active Directory agent.